5/7/2025

 speaker

-Our next question comes from the line of Thomas diversity with Nefron Research.
+Our next question comes from the line of Thomas Dibursi with Nefron Research.
 Please go ahead.

 speaker

 Hi, guys.
 Thanks for taking the question.
-The question is just that I did not get over organic growth.
-I know you have more difficult cops in the second half of the year, but what do they expect?
-I guess a surrogate overall to kind of be more, I guess, unaffected by changes.
-And so just curious whether there's, you know, I guess just high big issues related to some of the diagnostic genomic portfolio.
+The question is just on the genomics organic growth.
+I know you have more difficult COBS in the second half of the year.
+But what have they expected, I guess, Asuragin overall to kind of be more, I guess, unaffected by changes.
+And so just curious whether there's, you know, I guess, just timing issues, you know, related to some of the diagnostic genomics portfolio growth.

 speaker